-- If you are using an Apple[®] smartphone, use the notifications settings on your smartphone to select the items to show on the device. - If you are using a smartphone with Android, from the Garmin Connect Mobile app, select Settings > Smart Notifications.
+- If you are using an iPhone® device, go to the notifications settings to select the items to show on the device. - If you are using an Android smartphone, from the Garmin Connect app, select Settings > Smart Notifications.

 Turning Off the Bluetooth Smartphone Connection